 After fulfilling all the criteria to write a will in Malaysia, you might be wondering if you are ready to draft out your will.
 Before you go on drafting your will, there are a few keynote that you should know.

 By law, a person who is going to write a will has to pass a certain age for a will to be considered legally valid.
 The testator has to be at least 18 years old at the time of writing.
 This applies to everybody who is looking to write a will in Malaysia, whether you are a local or a foreigner.
 The testator has to be of sound mind at the time of writing.
-For the will to be a legally valid will, it has to be signed by the testator with two witnesses who are not blood-related or the spouse of the testator.
+For the will to be a legally valid will, it has to be signed by the testator with two witnesses who cannot be any beneficiary named in the will or the beneficiary’s spouse.

 You can read more about how to prepare a will in Malaysia here.